Back

 In practice, this means IRT systems must be more than functional—they must be demonstrably fit-for-purpose, with controls in place to monitor randomization accuracy, drug accountability, protocol deviations, and system changes throughout the clinical trial lifecycle.

-System Traceability and Audit-Readiness
+System Traceability and Clinical Trial Audit-Readiness

 bullet iconHuman-readable audit logs that clearly document user actions, timestamps, and reasons for changes